akdsco/next/DOCUMENTATION.md

  - create and name separate lists of to-do's
  - create and name categories
  - drag and drop lists into specified categories
- - add new to-do item to lists
+ - add a new to-do item to lists
  - move to-do items to 'tomorrow' and 'later' sub category inside the list
  - edit current to-do items
  - clear completed items (delete)
  - sort to-do's (alphabetically,random, top 3)
  - sync and use to-do's across different devices (account facilities)
- - show mobile specifc view
+ - show mobile specific view
  - revert recent changes

  Application performs well when run on high speed internet connection.
-However, the performance on slower speed connections suffers signigicantly, especially on mobile devices, where it only receives 44 score in performance.
-The other major low score is Accesibility, which is only 38 and that's across all four different audits.
+However, the performance on slower speed connections suffers significantly, especially on mobile devices, where it only receives 44 score in performance.
+The other major low score is Accessibility, which is only 38 and that's across all four different audits.
 SEO and Best Practices are ok but there's certainly room to improve.

  ##### Performance